infoqualitylab/computable-bibliography/README.md

 # Computable Bibliography
 ## Project Description
 This project aims to develop a series of computer scripts to turn the bibliography of a document (e.g., a publication, a grant proposal) into a computable object and generate insight into the quality and diversity of the reference cited.
+We use bibliographic data retrieved from large citation database (e.g., Scopus), descriptive statistics, and network analysis to achieve this goal.

 Project manager: [**Yuanxi Fu**](https://ischool.illinois.edu/people/yuanxi-fu): PhD student in Information Science, UIUC, @yuanxiesa